 Do you live in an older or historic neighborhood?
 Are you concerned about a historic property in your community?
 The resources below provide guidance on neighborhood-level preservation tools, such as historic landmarks, historic districts, conservation overlay district and pattern idea books.

 Historic Denver Action Fund

-Historic Denver accepts applications for our Action Fund program now with multiple deadlines throughout the year.
-The next deadline for 2018 is September 1st!
-This is the final deadline this year.
-The Action Fund is designed to catalyze innovative neighborhood and community projects that enhance the city’s unique identity, promote and maintain authentic character, and honor cultural heritage as reflected in the built environment.
+The Action Fund is designed to catalyze innovative neighborhood and community projects that enhance the city’s unique identity, tell diverse stories, promote and maintain authentic character, and honor cultural heritage as reflected in the built environment.
 Through the Action Fund, Historic Denver will select one to three community or neighborhood projects each year.
-Projects will receive technical assistance, staff support and direct financial investment from Historic Denver, ranging from $2,500 to $10,000.
-Projects will be selected through an annual competitive application process.
+Projects will receive technical assistance, staff support and direct financial investment from Historic Denver, ranging from $2,500 to $15,000.

 Examples of Eligible Projects: